-A summer practicum experience is required for all students in the special education program.
-Summer practicum involves the following experiences:
+A practicum experience is required for all students in the special education program.
+Practicum involves the following experiences:

-- Prior to student teaching, students will complete a practicum experience during the spring and summer terms.
+- Prior to student teaching, students will complete a practicum experience during their first academic year in the program.

-- Practicum prep is a spring course where students work with faculty to prepare a six-week intensive experience with students who have disabilities.
-Students develop schedules, learn teaching procedures, and develop evaluation strategies to examine the quality of supports provided to their students.
+- Students develop schedules, learn teaching procedures, and develop evaluation strategies to examine the quality of supports provided to their students.

-- The actual summer practicum experience fully immerses students in a teaching experience with the members of their cohort, university supervisors, and mentor teachers.
+- Practicum experience fully immerses students in a teaching experience with the members of their cohort, university supervisors, and mentor teachers.
 Conducted at a local school, students get a full teaching experience prior to their student teaching or internship experience.

 Student teaching (12 credits)

 - Student teachers are required to teach full days for one semester and log hours.

 - Applications are due by January 15.
 A $25 late fee will be assessed if that is missed.
 Application info and links provided by the Education Advisement Center.

 - Must be at school at least one half hour before school starts and one half hour after school ends, or during the district contract hours, whichever is longer.

 - Allowed to miss up to 21 hours (3 days) but must still notify the cooperating teacher and university supervisor.

 - Student teachers must make up time missed.